latex3/luaotfload/doc/luaotfload.conf.rst

 list does not contain any useful identifiers, the default list ``"otf,ttf,ttc"`` will be used.

+The variable ``location-precedence`` selects where and in which order luaotfload searches for fonts.
+Fonts in earlier locations are preferred.
+The three supported locations are ``system`` for system specific font directories, ``texmf`` for fonts which are part of the \TeX{} distribution and ``local`` for local fonts.

 The variable ``max-fonts`` determines after processing how many font files the font scanner will terminate the search.
 This is useful for debugging issues with the font index and has the same effect as the